yamaton/vscode-h2o/README.md

 This extension adds shell-completion-like autocomplete and introspection to the **Shell Script mode**.

-* Option argument / flag completion
+* Command-line option/flag completion
 * Subcommand completion
-* Pop-up introspection for subcommands and options
+* Pop-up introspection for subcommands and options/flags
 * Command name completion
 * **No configuration needed**

 ## Demo: Autocomplete in Shell Script